Jan Joustra

-Joustra was born in the Netherlands before emigrating to Tasmania.
+Joustra was born in the Netherlands before emigrating to Australia.
 He was educated at the University of Tasmania.
 After working as a lecturer in textiles and design he was ordained in 1991.
 He served curacies in East Melbourne and Wangaratta.
-After this he was Rector of Rutherglen-Chiltern.
-In 1997 he became priest in charge of St Stephen's, Hong Kong, a post he held until his appointment as the Anglican chaplain in Monaco.
+After this he was rector of Rutherglen-Chiltern.
+In 1997 he became priest in charge of St Stephen's Hong Kong, a post he held until his appointment as the Anglican chaplain in Monaco.
 In 2007 he was appointed as Dean of Waikato.
-Since 2012 he has been Vicar of St Andrew's Church, Brighton.
+From 2012 he was the vicar of St Andrew's Brighton.